MQasim-Zafar/Business-Data-Analyst-Portfolio/README.md

 This portfolio leverages a robust mix of tools and technologies to cover the full analytics workflow — from data extraction and processing to modeling and visualization:

-SQL
-Efficient querying, aggregation, and feature engineering on relational databases.
+SQL: Efficient querying, aggregation, and feature engineering on relational databases.

-Python
-Data wrangling, statistical analysis, machine learning modeling, and automation using libraries like pandas, NumPy, scikit-learn, and matplotlib.
+Python: Data wrangling, statistical analysis, machine learning modeling, and automation using libraries like pandas, NumPy, scikit-learn, and matplotlib.

-Power BI
-Interactive dashboards and data visualizations to communicate insights effectively to stakeholders.
+Power BI: Building interactive dashboards and data visualizations to communicate insights effectively to stakeholders.

-Jupyter Notebooks / Google Colab
-Exploratory data analysis and iterative development with clear, reproducible code.
+Jupyter Notebooks / Google Colab: Exploratory data analysis and iterative development with clear, reproducible code.

-Git & GitHub
-Version control and collaboration, showcasing project progress and code management.
+Git & GitHub: Version control and collaboration, showcasing project progress and code management.

-Excel / CSV
-Initial data exploration and basic transformations when needed.
+Excel / CSV: Initial data exploration and basic transformations when needed.

 ---

 ## 📬 Connect With Me